dakbill/dakbill.github.io/about.md

 ### Portfolio

 #### [Veryfi](https://veryfi.herokuapp.com)
 As a **team** designed a food and drugs verification system which validates user queries against the food and drugs database for Ghana.
-A bot interface for this application also exists [here](https://m.me/739899899512863).
+A [messenger bot](https://m.me/739899899512863) interface for this application also exists [here](https://m.me/739899899512863).

 #### [mKasuwa](https://mkasuwa.herokuapp.com)
 An intelligent platform that connects people to product experts for expert recommendations.
 (In development)